 With Thai Massage we learn their trajectories and locations, and we learn how to manipulate and unblock them — with pressure, acupressure, rocking, with stretches, and with Yoga poses, to name some of the most commonly used techniques.

-Traditional Thai Massage recognizes ten main energy lines — historically based on knowledge of the Yoga Nadis — although these ten lines also branch into many extensions and sub-lines, said to be a total of 72,000 pathways.
+Traditional Thai Massage recognizes ten main Energy Lines — historically based on knowledge of the Yoga Nadis — although these ten lines also branch into many extensions and sub-lines, said to be a total of 72,000 pathways.
 In this post, we give you an overview of the trajectories of the ten principal Thai Sen Lines and their respective therapeutic indications, roles, and purpose in our bodies.

 Mind that, depending on the Thai Massage lineage, there are some disparities about the routes these Sen Lines take in our bodies.
 We have primarily followed the outcome of research done by the two well-known Thai Massage instructors Asokananda (Harald Brust) and Kam Thye Chow.

-Rest to say that in Thailand the Sib Sen Lines may also carry different names depending on the Thai Massage school, teacher or lineage.
+Rest to say that in Thailand the Sib Sen Lines may also carry different names depending on the Thai Massage school, teacher, or lineage.

 1. Sen Sumana

-Sen Sumana runs primarily along the spinal column, and is perhaps considered the most important of the ten Sen Lines.
-Its associated with the Wind Element and respiratory function, but also with abdominal and digestive issues.
+Sen Sumana runs primarily along the spinal column, and is considered the most important of the ten Sen Lines.

 2. Sen Ittha